allegro/blog/_posts/2022-02-03-visual-thinking.md

 This element is an arrow — a significant element of our drawings.
 According to Barbara Tversky in the already mentioned [“Mind in motion” lecture](https://www.youtube.com/watch?v=gmc4wEL2aPQ) arrows as visual elements started to appear in the 20th century.
 Before that symbols of feet or fingers had been used to indicate direction.
-Addition of arrows changes our perception of diagrams: without arrows it is usually a structural drawing, that requires additional labels to understand it.
-Arrows transform such a structural diagram into functional
+The addition of arrows changes our perception of diagrams: without them, it is usually a structural drawing, that requires additional labels to understand.
+Arrows transform such a structural diagram into a functional
-diagram: we are able to trace arrows to their origin, we see how things are connected and how they cooperate.
-Check example below — left-hand side version is static, only describes elements and the right-hand side version shows movement of particular elements without using a single word.
+diagram: we can trace arrows to their origin, we see how things are connected and how they cooperate.
+Check the example below — the left-hand side version is static, only describes elements and the right-hand side version shows the movement of particular elements without using a single word.

 ![static and dynamic clock](/img/articles/2022-02-03-visual-thinking/clock.png)

 ## Messy lines

-All these well-known elements are our means of communication with other people, or even ourselves, in a different point in time.
-Sometimes we draw to discover, we sketch shapes to find an inspiration, an idea.
+All these well-known elements are our means of communication with other people, or even ourselves, at a different point in time.
+Sometimes we draw to discover, we sketch shapes to find inspiration, an idea.
 This seems to be important in a different creative profession: architecture.
 Architects discover ideas in sketches.
-Ambiguity of non-obvious shapes promotes creativity.
+The ambiguity of non-obvious shapes promotes creativity.
 It is so important in this profession that sketches from private collections are sold as books.
 One of such books is [Sou Fujimoto sketchbook](https://www.designboom.com/architecture/sou-fujimoto-sketchbook-lars-muller-publishers/).
 I